Thailand: Market Profile

 Aside from improving national broadband network, building SME digital parks, and nurturing innovative start-ups, the government is developing the Eastern Economic Corridor (EEC), which spans the three provinces of Chonburi, Rayong and Chachoengsao.
 The EEC is designated for developing high-tech industry clusters and becoming a hub for industrial, infrastructure and urban development in ASEAN.
 The Thai government expects the EEC to draw in 1.5 trillion baht (US$43 billion) worth of investment in infrastructure and industrial projects.

 Thailand is one of the world’s most important electronics manufacturers.
 Major exports of Thailand include computers and parts, automobiles and parts, machinery and equipment.
 Its main imports include crude oil, parts of electronics and electrical appliances, chemicals, automobiles and parts.
-In 2016, Thailand’s exports recorded zero growth due to soft global demand and depreciation of key trading partners’ currencies, yet improving from a 5.6% contraction in 2015.
-In the same period, import shrinkage also narrowed to 4.7% from 10.6% in 2015 thanks to an increase in import of raw materials and intermediate goods (crudes, petroleum, chemicals, plastics and base metal) and consumer goods.
+Thailand’s exports of goods recorded 5.2% YOY growth in Q2 2017, accelerating from 2.6% in the previous quarter, with the increase supported primarily by strong rice exports to Africa, China and Iran as well as improved global demand for electronic products and electrical appliances.
+In the same period, imports expanded by 9.1% YOY, thanks to an increase of animal and fishery products and intermediate goods.

-In 2016, Thailand’s top three trading partners were China, Japan and the US.
+In the first half of 2017, Thailand’s top three trading partners were China, Japan and the US.
 During the same period, Hong Kong became Thailand’s fourth largest export market.

 Thailand maintains pro-investment policies to encourage foreign direct investment (FDI), which is allowed in all sectors except for projects related to national security, agriculture and fisheries, and mass media, while there is restriction on foreign ownership in specific sectors, such as telecommunications, banking, or insurance, under specific laws.